State governments of the United States: Executive

 The executive branch of every state is led by an elected governor.
 Most states have a plural executive, in which several key members of the executive branch are directly elected by the people and serve alongside the governor.
 These include the offices of lieutenant governor (often on a joint ticket with the governor) and attorney general, secretary of state, auditors (or comptrollers or controllers), treasurer, commissioners of agriculture, commissioner or superintendent of education, and commissioner of insurance.

 Each state government is free to organize its executive departments and agencies in any way it likes.
 This has resulted in substantial diversity among the states with regard to every aspect of how their governments are organized.

-Most state governments traditionally use the department the standard highest-level component of the executive branch, in that the secretary of a department is normally considered to be a member of the governor's cabinet and serves as the main interface between the governor and all agencies in his or her assigned portfolio.
+Most state governments traditionally use the department as the standard highest-level component of the executive branch, in that the secretary of a department is normally considered to be a member of the governor's cabinet and serves as the main interface between the governor and all agencies in their assigned portfolio.
 A department in turn usually consists of several divisions, offices, and/or agencies.
 A state government may also include various boards, commissions, councils, corporations, offices, or authorities, which may either be subordinate to an existing department or division, or independent altogether.